RenTensei/HealthyHub/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.

 ## Technologies Used